gcovr/gcovr/CONTRIBUTING.rst

 The tests are in the ``tests`` directory.
 You can run the tests with ``python3 -m nox --session tests`` for the default GCC version (specified via ``CC`` environment variable, defaults to gcc-5).
-You can also select the gcc version if you run the tests with e.g.
-``python3 -m nox --session 'tests_compiler(gcc-8)'``.

 There are unit tests for some parts of gcovr, and a comprehensive corpus of example projects